Private lakeside retreat

 Imagine walking through a forest to reach an old log cabin.
 A large blue lake opens up in front of you.
 No neighbors heard or seen.
 Would you like to stay here?

 At Spruce Mountain Lake the peace, quiet, and nature surrounds you with a memorable Maine experience.
 Enjoy your time with nature and escape the busy world.
-Contact me at email@example.com to make arrangements.
+Contact me at firstname.lastname@example.org to make arrangements.
 Rates in 2014 start at $90/night or $450/week.
 Don't wait to make reservations.
-Check out the availability calendar for the cabin.
+Check out the availability calendar for the cabin (at my other website).

 This is a classic Maine cedar log cabin.
 One large room contains one queen sized futon, dining table, two comfortable rocking chairs, a space for hanging clothes, and a kitchen area.
 There is plenty of room for additional people to sleep inside the cabin or tent next to the lake.
 Clean sheets, bedding, and pillows are provided.
 The cabin has two large skylights to provide light during the day, in addition to the windows on all four sides.
 The cabin is 17 feet wide and 22 feet long.
 The porch is 6 feet by 17 feet, which is a great place to sit in the rocking chairs and enjoy the peaceful view of the water.